Bulls, Pacers grab last 2 spots in NBA playoffs | FOX Sports

 The Celtics will meet the Bulls in Round 1.

-Defending NBA champion Cleveland gets Indiana in the East first round.
+Defending NBA champion Cleveland gets Indiana in the East first round, and they’ll play the first game of the postseason Saturday afternoon.
 Cavaliers star LeBron James has played in 51 first-round games in his career – and his teams in Cleveland and Miami are 44-7 in those contests.

 Only two of the eight first-round matchups were undecided going into Wednesday.